 It can be an extremely challenging time for people who are caring for a loved one, so our Caregiver Support Coordinator supports those carers in our community.
 Our Caregiver Support Coordinator can offer resources, guidance on where to find support, and assistance for carers.

 Our Life Review team can help you create your autobiography – a collection of thoughts, a record of events or history, a message as told by the patient and facilitated by a specially trained volunteer.
 As part of this service, you will receive a free copy of your published book.
 Any additional copies that you or your family and whānau may like can be provided at your own cost.
-If you would like to have a Life Review, please let one of the nurses know.
+Under the current red setting our volunteers are unable to conduct in person meetings so this service has been suspended.
+We will resume when in person meetings are able to go ahead under Cranford Hospice guidelines.